kamchatka-volcano/fcgi_responder/README.md

     }

     ///
-    /// Overriding fcgi::Responder::disonnect to close connection with web server
+    /// Overriding fcgi::Responder::disonnect to close connection with the web server
     ///
     void disconnect() override
     {